augustin-grosnon/Polygon-projection-demo/README.md

    - Redo any action removed by the "Undo" button by clicking on the "Redo" button.

 10. **Save to a file**
-   - Save the current canvas and some parameters to a .sav file by clicking on the "Save" button and entering the name.
+   - Save the current canvas and some parameters to a `.sav` file by clicking on the "Save" button and entering the name.

 11. **Load from a file**
    - Load a save onto the canvas by clicking on the "Load" button and selecting the save file using a file explorer.

+12. **Export to svg**
+   - Export the canvas to a `.svg` file by clicking on the "Export to svg" button and entering a name.
+It will only work with at least a completed base polygon.